Nihilus888/Calendar-App/README.md

 I had to properly separate the different components into its various parts like the header, sidebar, the small calendar, the large calendar, the event description modal and the labels to filter the meeting rooms and to display the confirmed and cancelled meetings.

 To display the proper labels, I had to implement a hash table to properly map the colours to the corresponding meeting rooms as looping through with an index will display the wrong meeting rooms with the colour.
 It took quite a while to debug this as creating the hash table class and using JSX to display it was not easy as most of the time it displayed undefined for some weird reason.
+Alternatively, I tried to use Javascript Object but it did not work so I resorted to using hash tables instead.

 ## Technical Challenges